MetPX/sarracenia/docs/source/How2Guides/source.rst

 It is not recommended to put overly complex logic in the plugin scripts, as they execute synchronously with post and receive operations.
 Note that the use of built-in facilities of AMQP (headers) is done to explicitly be as efficient as possible.
-As an extreme example, including encoded XML into messages will not affect performance slightly, it will slow processing by orders of magnitude.
+As an extreme example, including encoded XML into notification messages will not affect performance slightly, it will slow processing by orders of magnitude.
 One will not be able to compensate for with multiple instances, as the penalty is simply too large to overcome.

 Consider, for example, Common Alerting Protocol (CAP) messages for weather alerts.
-These alerts routinely exceed 100 KBytes in size, wheras a sarracenia message is on the order of 200 bytes.
-The sarracenia messages go to many more recipients than the alert: anyone considering downloading an alert, as oppposed to just the ones the subscriber is actually interested in, and this metadata will also be included in the report messages, and so replicated in many additional locations where the data itself will not be present.
+These alerts routinely exceed 100 KBytes in size, wheras a sarracenia notification message is on the order of 200 bytes.
+The sarracenia notification messages go to many more recipients than the alert: anyone considering downloading an alert, as oppposed to just the ones the subscriber is actually interested in, and this metadata will also be included in the report messages, and so replicated in many additional locations where the data itself will not be present.

-Including all the information that is in the CAP would mean just in terms of pure transport 500 times more capacity used for a single message.
-When there are many millions of messages to transfer, this adds up.
+Including all the information that is in the CAP would mean just in terms of pure transport 500 times more capacity used for a single notification message.
+When there are many millions of notification messages to transfer, this adds up.
-Only the minimal information required by the subscriber to make the decision to download or not should be added to the message.
+Only the minimal information required by the subscriber to make the decision to download or not should be added to the notification message.
 It should also be noted that in addition to the above, there is typically a 10x to 100x cpu and memory penalty parsing an XML data structure compared to plain text representation, which will affect the processing rate.